IBM-Cloud/iks-ingress-controller/README.md

 | `httponly` | Include this parameter to help prevent Cross Site Scripting attacks that use JavaScript to steal session cookies.
 If any apps that you expose with Ingress require JavaScript to interact with the session cookie, do not include this parameter. |

 ### Upstream fail timeout (`upstream-fail-timeout`)
-{: #upstream-fail-timeout}

 Set the amount of time during which the Ingress controller can attempt to connect to the server.

 **Description**

 Set the amount of time during which the Ingress controller can attempt to connect to a server before the server is considered unavailable.
-For a server to be considered unavailable, the Ingress controller must hit the maximum number of failed connection attempts set by the [`upstream-max-fails`](#upstream-max-fails) annotation within the set amount of time.
+For a server to be considered unavailable, the Ingress controller must hit the maximum number of failed connection attempts set by the `upstream-max-fails` annotation within the set amount of time.
 This amount of time also determines how long the server is considered unavailable.

 **Sample Ingress resource YAML**